grumpycoders/pcsx-redux/docs/Lua/case-studies.md

 -- We are declaring this function global so the emulator can -- properly call it periodically. function DrawImguiFrame()
-  -- This is typical ImGui paradigm to display a window local show = imgui.Begin('Spyro internals', true) if not show then imgui.End() return end
+  -- This is typical ImGui paradigm to display a window using -- the safe mode.
+This will ensure that the window is properly -- closed even if an exception is thrown during the rendering -- of the window. imgui.safe.Begin('Spyro internals', function()
     -- Grabbing the pointer to the main RAM, to avoid calling -- the function for every pointer we want to change.
-  -- Note: it's not a good idea to hold onto this value between -- calls to the Lua VM, as the memory can potentially move -- within the emulator's memory space. local mem = PCSX.getMemPtr()
+    -- Note: it's not a good idea to hold onto this value between -- calls to the Lua VM, as the memory can potentially move -- within the emulator's memory space.
+    local mem = PCSX.getMemPtr()

     -- Now calling our helper function for each of our pointer. doSliderInt(mem, 0x8007582c, 'Lives', 0, 9)
     doSliderInt(mem, 0x80078bbc, 'Health', -1, 3)
     doSliderInt(mem, 0x80075860, 'Jewels', 0, 65000)
     doSliderInt(mem, 0x80075750, 'Dragons', 0, 70)

-  -- Don't forget to close the ImGui window. imgui.End() end
+  end)
+end
 ```